 long-term (D type) visas.
 D type visas are issued in cases where a foreigner/stateless person intends to apply for a temporary residence permit to stay in Ukraine for more than 90 days.
 D type visas are issued as multiple entry visas valid for 90 days.

 4. online via the evisa.mfa.gov.ua/ MFA website (e-Visa applications only).
-E-Visas are issued to foreigners-holders of passports of 52 specified countries as single entry 30-day visas under these 6 categories (as per the purpose of travel to Ukraine):
+E-Visas are issued to foreigners-holders of passports of 45 specified countries as single or double entry 30-day visas under these 6 categories (as per the purpose of travel to Ukraine):

 cultural / scientific / educational / sports activities;

-MFA’s advice to all applicants is to fill in and register their visa applications for the relevant Embassy/Consulate/MFA division at an airport/Visa Centre online at https://visa.mfa.gov.ua/system/index.
+MFA’s advice to all applicants is to fill in and register their visa applications for the relevant Embassy/Consulate/MFA division at an airport/Visa Centre online at visa.mfa.gov.ua.

 Registering, printing, signing and bringing your visa application form along with your supporting documents will make the application process easier and save your time.

-According to Ukraine’s Visa Rules all applicants should provide the following documents in order to apply for their visa:
+According to Ukraine’s Visa Rules all applicants should provide the following documents in order to apply for their visa after registering their visa application online and along with it:

 1. passport/travel document which should comply with these requirements: